Sparkleloyalty/Sparkle-Proof-Of-Loyalty/README.md

 **Note** Tests relying on specific timing expectations occasionally fail the testing sequence.
 This is due to fluctuations in time and load on the system running the local blockchain.
 Often re-running the tests or running the specific test on its own fixes this problem.

+#### MythX Audits

+>The provided npm scripts that perform MythX Smart Contract Auditing are bound to information not provided in this repository.
+Readers interested in executing the provided MythX audits will be required to create their own MythX account, setup a MythX api/secret and configure thier development environmemnt to use this information.
+Once configured the MythX audit scripts should execute without issue.

 ### Additional Developer Information

 >Following are some additional points of information developers interested in SparkleLoyalty program development.